-The Be World Ready International Mobility Coordinator is happy to assist in booking student’s flights, however students must research flights prior to contacting the International Mobility Coordinator.
+The Be World Ready International Mobility Assistant is happy to assist in booking student’s flights, however students must research flights prior to contacting the International Mobility Assistant.

-Students are welcome to book flights themselves or with a travel agent.
+Students are welcome to book flights themselves, with the Be World Ready International Mobility Assistant or with their preferred travel agent.

 We recommend that you arrive at least 5 days prior to the start of classes.

 Below are some average roundtrip flight costs between Canada and select markets.
 Please note that these prices are estimates and are not guaranteed as they may change at any time.